maeddes/hse-2022-winter/README.md

 * What is the web page to start building your spring boot apps?
 * What kind of things can you configure on that Initializr?
 * What is the role of the Actuator?
+* If you don't know the actuator list 3 other starter dependencies and explain briefly what they do?

 ## Session 24-Oct-2022 API, Rest & HTTP